Indiana Jones and the Kingdom of the Crystal Skull: Home media

 The film was released on DVD and Blu-ray Disc in North America on October 14, 2008, and in the UK on November 10.
-This THX certified release includes a two-disc special-edition DVD, a two-disc special-edition Blu-ray, and a one-disc edition DVD.
-The film made its worldwide television premiere on USA on December 9, 2010.
+This THX certified release includes a two-disc special-edition DVD, a two-disc special-edition Blu-ray, and a single-disc edition DVD.
 On September 18, 2012, it was re-released on Blu-ray as part of Indiana Jones: The Complete Adventures.

-In 2021, a remastered 4K version of the film was released on Ultra HD Blu-ray, produced using scans of the original negatives.
+In 2021, a remastered 4K version of the film was released by Paramount and Lucasfilm on Ultra HD Blu-ray, produced using scans of the original negatives.
 It was released as part of a box set for the then four films in the Indiana Jones film series.

-As of October 16, 2013, the film has made $117,239,631 in revenue.
+As of October 16, 2013, the film has made $117,239,631 in revenue through home media.